-Risks of CDs
+Risks of Certificates of Deposit

-- Early-Withdrawal Penalty: If you take your money out before the CD matures, you’ll likely be subject to some penalty fees, which can diminish your return, and in some cases, even your principal.
+- Early Withdrawal Penalty: If you take your money out before the CD matures, you’ll likely be subject to some penalty fees which can diminish your return and, in some cases, even your principal.

 Potential Returns of CDs

-- No-Penalty Option: If you choose a no-penalty CD, you can withdraw all your funds — including the interest you’ve earned — without any early-withdrawal penalty.
+- No-Penalty Option: If you choose a no-penalty CD, you can withdraw all your funds — including the interest you’ve earned — without any early withdrawal penalty.

 Weigh the Risk vs. Return Potential Before Investing in CDs